Harisarshad/Chats/README.md

 ## Installation
 add this chat repo in module folder..

-## declaring route in app/Provider/AppServiceProvider.php
+## register route in app/Provider/AppServiceProvider.php
 add below line in your app/Provider/AppServiceProvider.php in boot function
 ## Usage